KSG-08/TIC-TAC-TOE-PYTHON-PYGAME-/README.md

 2) Use numpad to place symbol on grid
 3) *TIPS: the numbers on the numpad are marked on the grid to make the task easier...:)*
 4) After a win or a tie, the game will show a message
-5) Wait for a few seconds a the board will be clear
+5) Wait for a few seconds and the board will be clear